 Our firm knows how to protect your rights and can work to help you achieve the most favorable resolution that involves the fewest possible consequences.
-Call (763) 513-9085 or complete an online contact form to schedule a free consultation to discuss your legal options and evaluate your case.
+Call (763) 513-9085 or complete an online contact form to schedule a consultation to discuss your legal options and evaluate your case.

 What are the laws?

 Minnesota Statute § 609.2231 establishes that it is a gross misdemeanor when an alleged offender:

 - assaults and inflicts demonstrable bodily harm on a Department of Natural Resources employee engaged in forest fire activities

 - assaults a school official engaged in the performance of duties and inflicts demonstrable bodily harm

 - assaults a public employee (probation or parole officer, public health nurse, occupational safety and health investigator, agricultural inspector, animal control officer, child protection worker) while engaged in the performance of a duty mandated by law, court order, or ordinance, and inflicts demonstrable bodily harm

 - assaults a community crime prevention group member engaged in neighborhood patrol and inflicts demonstrable bodily harm

 - assaults and inflicts demonstrable bodily harm on a vulnerable adult